• Skip to Content

 If there is an immediate threat to the health or safety of students or employees occurring on campus, the District shall follow its emergency notification procedures.

-The District shall annually collect and distribute statistics concerns crimes on campus.
+The District shall annually collect and distribute statistics concerning crimes on campus.
 All college staff with significant responsibility for student and campus activities shall report crimes about which they receive information.

 To Report a Crime:

-Contact District Police at 408-270-6468 or dial 9-1-1 (emergencies only).
+Contact Police Services at 408-270-6468 or dial 9-1-1 from an internal district phone.
 Any suspicious activity or person seen in the parking lots or loitering around vehicles or inside buildings should be reported to the police department.
-In addition you may report a crime to the following areas:

-The District Police encourage anyone who is the victim or witness to any crime to promptly report the incident to the police.
-Because police reports are public records under state law, the District Police cannot hold reports of crime in confidence.
+Police Services encourages anyone who is the victim or witness to any crime to promptly report the incident.
+Because police reports are public records under state law, Police Services cannot hold reports of crime in confidence.
 Confidential reports for purposes of inclusion in the annual disclosure of crime statistics can generally be made to other campus security authorities as identified below.
-Confidential reports of crime may also be made to Vice President of Student Affairs at SJCC at (408) 288-3146 or the Vice President of Student Affairs at EVC at (408) 223-6738.
+Confidential reports of crime may also be made to Vice President of Student Affairs at SJCC at (408) 288-3729 or the Vice President of Student Affairs at EVC at (408) 223-6738.

 Required Reports to Local Law Enforcement Agency